Lugano Summer School

 Certificate In Doctoral Summer Schools and Young Researcher' Conferences, all participants will receive a certificate of attendance.
 In the other Summer Schools, participants completing all classes with at least a "Pass" grade average will receive a certificate of successful completion of the Summer School.

-Academic Credit Swiss universities, including the University of Italian Switzerland, have recently adopted the European Credit Transfer System (ECTS).
+Academic Credit Swiss universities, including the University of Italian Switzerland, have adopted the European Credit Transfer System (ECTS).
 As a rule, a one-hour semester course is equivalent to 1.5 credit points.
 A semester comprises 14 weeks of classes.
 A typical semester program of 20 hours per week (280 hours altogether) will thus be credited with 30 points.

-The UK credit points system and the North American credit units systems compare with ECTS as follows: 1 ECTS credit point is equivalent to 2 UK credit points and to ½ North American credit units, respectively.
+The UK credit points system and the North American credit units systems compare with ECTS as follows: 1 ECTS credit point is equivalent to 2 UK credit points and to 1/2 North American credit units, respectively.
 That is, a typical semester of 20 hours per week gives you 60 credit points in the UK and 15 credit units in the US or Canada.

 Suggested Credit Points It is suggested that successful participants of regular Summer Schools be awarded 8 European credit points (ECTS), corresponding to 16 UK credit points or 4 North American credit units.
 In institutions that do not use one of these credit point systems, it is suggested that the equivalent of 5 semester hours be credited to successful participants.